just-buildsystem/justbuild/doc/concepts/overview.md

-Of course, to actually build a single target from its dependencies, many invocations of the compiler or other tools are necessary (so called "actions"); the build tool translates these high level description into the individual actions necessary and only re-executes those where inputs have changed.
+Of course, to actually build a single target from its dependencies, many invocations of the compiler or other tools are necessary (so called "actions"); the build tool translates these high-level description into the individual actions necessary and only re-executes those where inputs have changed.